braydenH05/Campfire_Song_SBSP/README.md

 But it'll help if you just sing along
 Bum, bum, buuum...
-Out in the forest, down by the river sound of water, smell of trees
+Out in the forest, down by the river
+Sound of water, smell of trees
-'round this campfire thanks for singing along
+I can garuntee with me we will get faster and faster Lets gather 'round this campfire and thanks for singing along